 Learn More - Diesel’s Shrinking Share of Emissions Inventory

-Between 2011 and 2030, these technologies will save nearly 1.3 billion tons of carbon dioxide emissions and save 130 billion gallons of fuel, according to U.S. EPA and other experts.
-These benefits are equivalent to the emissions generated by nearly all cars, pickup trucks and SUVs on the road today.
+Between 2007 and 2030, these technologies will save 1.5 billion tons of carbon dioxide emissions and save 150 billion gallons of fuel.
+These benefits are equivalent to removing all cars, pickup trucks and SUVs on the road today for a year and half or making them all zero-emission vehicles.

 Even as zero-emissions solutions are expected to become available in the marketplace soon, diesel technology is still expected to deliver the overwhelming majority of these benefits over the next ten years.
 While a few alternatives exist today and others are expected to hit dealer lots soon, research confirms that diesel will still be the predominant technology and fuel type powering commercial vehicles.